diadata-org/decentral-feeder/README.md

 ## Supported Assets

-The feeder currently supports sourcing two asset types:
+The feeder currently supports sourcing the following asset feeds:

-- Exchange pairs (default setup)
+- Token Price Feeds (default setup)
-- Real-World Assets (RWAs)
+- Real-World Assets (RWAs) Feeds
+- Fundamental (or Fair-value) Feeds

+> **NOTE:** For the complete list of environment variables required for each service, see [here](/docker-compose/).

 ### Adding RWA Assets